wpmetabox/docsv2/docs/tutorials/create-faqs-page-meta-box-elementor.md

 ![Add a condition when publishing ](https://i.imgur.com/M1jOCwQ.png)

-## Step 4: Apply the skin to the page
+## 4. Applying the skin to the page

 Go to **Pages** > edit the FAQs page with Elementor.